 You can see some photos of the Trinity Hall accommodation on the photos page.

 Living at Wychfield, you will be situated in beautiful gardens and amongst many friends.
-The surrounding neighbourhood is about an 8-10 minute cycle from the centre of Cambridge.
-There are also some great pubs and curry houses nearby, in case you ever fancy a night out.
-Aldi, Co-Op and Iceland supermarkets are just a 10-minute walk away.
-The Co-op, a Chemist (what Americans call drugstores) and Post Office are on your left; Aldi, Iceland and a charity shop are on your right.
-The nearest Sainsbury’s is best reached by a bike ride down the hill.
-There are several other colleges next door, including Churchill, Murray Edwards, Fitzwilliam and St. Edmund’s.
+Wychfield is about a 20 minute walk or ten minute cycle from the centre of Cambridge.
+Three supermarkets, Aldi, Co-op and Iceland are just a 10-minute walk away, and there are some pubs and restaurants nearby.
+There are several other colleges in the area, including Churchill, Murray Edwards, Fitzwilliam and St. Edmund’s.
 This means the area is often full of students and that there are plenty of opportunities to visit other colleges.
 You will also relish the open skies and relative quiet of being somewhat removed from the city centre (click here for a satellite view of the neighbourhood), being surrounded instead by quite suburban streets.
 Philosophers might be interested to know that Ludwig Wittgenstein’s final resting place is practically next door.

-Wychfield is the primary site for MCR accommodations.
-It’s well maintained facilities and evergreen surrounds, as well as the on-site playing fields, gym and squash court, make it a popular residence for both new and continuing MCR members alike.
+Wychfield is the primary site for MCR accommodation.
+Its well maintained facilities and evergreen surrounds, as well as the on-site playing fields, gym and squash court, make it a popular residence for MCR members old and new alike.
 Other major plusses are the Wychfield Porters’ Lodge and on-site maintenance teams.
 Our lovely Porters are delighted to help collect your mail, pump your bike tires and provide any first aid advice you might need (amongst many other things!).
 The maintenance team are always handy to make sure that everything is working as it should, to ensure that that your time in Wychfield is as pleasant as possible.

-This is the newest and highest-quality accommodation Trinity Hall has to offer.
-The New Builds are located on the Wychfield Site, adjacent to the Wychfield Porters’ Lodge and next door to Launcelot Fleming and Walter Christie Houses, Herrick House as well as the sports pavilion, playing fields and gardens.
-The units within the New Builds consist of “staircases” of eight en-suite rooms.
-Up to four people share a kitchen.
-On the ground floor of each staircase is a large living room with couches and a TV.
-This creates a multi-levelled community atmosphere.
-Generally, about 15-20 people share the living room, but you share your kitchen space with just three others (although the residences often feel less populated than that!).
-For solitude you can retreat to your private room, of which the walls have been insulated to offer greater sound-proofing.
+This is the newest and highest-quality graduate accommodation at Trinity Hall.
+New Build is located at Wychfield Site, adjacent to the Wychfield Porters’ Lodge and next door to Launcelot Fleming and Walter Christie Houses, Herrick House as well as the sports pavilion, playing fields and gardens.
+Rooms in New Build are arranged in paired staircases, each eight to eleven en-suite rooms.
+There is a kitchen per floor, normally shared by four people.
+On the ground floor of each pair of staircases is a large living room with couches and a TV.

 Each building is centred around a large common room with couches, a table and a TV.
 Sitting in there can be like being in an M.C.
 Escher drawing: the many windows inside the building give you views into the kitchens and stairwells of the building, as well as to the outside.
 There are around 25 students living in each of the two buildings, which lends itself to an occasionally lively communal atmosphere.

-Showers and toilets are usually shared with one or two others, and kitchens are shared by three to five.
+Both halves of each floor have their own kitchen and shower, shared by around four people.
 Storage and refrigerator space is adequate, but somewhat limited.
 Nevertheless, the kitchens are nice both for cooking and eating in.
-The showers and toilets are minimalist in design – small and windowless – but clean and functional.
-Each room is equipped with ample storage space (including lockable cupboards), several tables and lamps, and includes a sink and mirror hidden behind a closeable door.
+The showers and toilets are minimalist in design but clean and functional.
+Each room is equipped with ample storage space, several tables and lamps, and includes a sink and mirror.

-About half of the rooms receive ample sunlight, but the other half, due to the orientation of the buildings and the placement of several very large trees, can be quite dark throughout parts of the year (the New Buildings are more consistently bright).
+About half of the rooms receive ample sunlight, but the other half, due to the orientation of the buildings and the placement of several very large trees, can be quite dark throughout parts of the year.

 On the top floor are two split-level penthouse suites, which have multiple skylights and access to a small rooftop patio shared between them.
 Every room in these buildings is slightly different from the rest, and there is some variation in size and rent, so it’s worth emphasising on your accommodation form whether your priority is size or price.